WickedWizard3588/WickedWizard3588/README.md

 <details>
     <summary>Xyborg</summary>
     <br>
     Xyborg, a multi-functional Discord Bot I'm working on.
 It is still in Beta Stage and not even halfway completed.
 Around 15 commands, including Owner Only ones.
-You can invite it <a href = "https://dsc.gg/invitexyborg" target = "_blank">here</a>.
-You can find the Support Server <a href = "https://dsc.gg/xyborg" target = "_blank">here</a>.
+You can invite it <a href = "https://dsc.gg/invitexyborg" target = "_blank">here</a> and find the Support Server <a href = "https://dsc.gg/xyborg" target = "_blank">here</a>.
     </br>
 </details>